UEFA holds crisis meeting after breakaway Super League launched

 But this is the first time the wealthiest clubs have gone beyond threats and taken the step of creating a new league which they own and announcing concrete plans to set up a rival competition.

-As well as Manchester United, owned by the American Glazer family, U.S- owned Premier League clubs Liverpool and Arsenal, Abu-Dhabi backed Manchester City, Russian-owned Chelsea and Tottenham Hotspur have signed up to the plans.
+As well as Manchester United, owned by the American Glazer family, U.S-owned Premier League clubs Liverpool and Arsenal, Abu-Dhabi backed Manchester City, Russian-owned Chelsea and Tottenham Hotspur, who sacked their manager Jose Mourinho on Monday, have signed up to the plans.

 Barcelona and Atletico Madrid from Spain join Real Madrid.
 AC Milan and Inter Milan make up the trio from Italy along with Juventus.